getsolus/solus-site.github.io/content/blog/2019-03-19-solus-4-released.md

 For Sound Output, you can now enable the "Allow raising volume above 100%" option to crank up your volume to 150%!
 Great for parties or movie watching.

-Controlling your volume on a per-app has never been easier.
+Controlling your volume on a per-application basis has never been easier.
 With our new Sound Output widget, you can now control each application as well as mute them right from Raven!
 No longer do you need need to dive into the Sound settings in GNOME Control Center or install a third-party tool like pavucontrol.
 Applications which utilize ALSA for sound playback will also have less verbose names, so you can expect to see applications like mocp (music-on-console player) showing up as "mocp" rather than "ALSA plug-in [mocp]"

 With both the Sound Output and Input widgets, you can easily switch between devices, and the functionality for device switching has been rewritten to be more reliable in cases of plugging in a new device or removing an existing one.